SS Robert Coryndon: Fate

 Robert Coryndon sank in 1962, around the time of Ugandan independence from Britain.
 She was not refloated.

-In 1967 the East African Railways and Harbours Corporation (EAR&H) offered her wreck for sale, but she remained largely intact in 2009 (see photo).
+In 1967 the East African Railways and Harbours Corporation (EAR&H) offered her wreck for sale, but she remained largely intact.
+By 2009, her remains were still visible as a derelict wreck; by the early 2010s, most of the metal structure had been scrapped and removed leaving only parts of her aft king posts visible above the water.

 By the beginning of 2012 her wreck had been taken away "in bits and pieces by cutting all the metal remains for scrap" and only her aft king posts were still visible above the water.

+Legacy

+The Robert Coryndon is remembered as a noteworthy example of colonial-era inland water transport in East Africa, representing both the ambitions of British colonial infrastructure planning and challenges of operating large vessels in the lake systems of the region.
+Her long-standing wreck also became a point of local interest before her eventual dismantling.